-Dental crowns are a type of dental restoration which completely covers and protects a tooth or a dental implant.
-Dental crowns are often necessary when a large cavity has destroyed a good portion of the tooth, leaving it easily fracturable.
-Dental crowns will restore its shape, strength, and improve its cosmetic appearance.
-Dental crowns are typically bonded to the tooth using a specialized dental cement (in dental implants they are sometimes screwed in place).
-Crowns can be made from many different types of materials.
-Dental crowns are generally custom fabricated using indirect methods.
+Dental crowns are a dental restoration that completely covers and protects a tooth or a dental implant.
+Dental crowns are often necessary when extensive tooth decay or trauma has destroyed a large portion of the natural tooth structure, leaving it easily fracturable.
+Crowns will restore its strength, shape and improve its esthetic appearance.
+Dental crowns are typically bonded to the tooth using specialized dental cement (in dental implants, they are sometimes screwed in place).
+Your dentist can fabricate crowns from many different types of materials.

 Types Of Dental Crowns

-Permanent dental crowns can be made from stainless steel, all metal (such as gold or another alloy), porcelain-fused-to-metal (also called a PFM crown), all resin, or all porcelain.
+Your dentist can fabricate permanent dental crowns from stainless steel, all-metal (such as gold or another alloy), porcelain-fused-to-metal (also called a PFM crown), all resin, or all-porcelain.

--All ceramic, all porcelain, all resin.
-These dental crowns are the ultimate in cosmetic crowns.
-These provide better natural color match than any other crown type.
-These are also a good choice for patients with metal allergies of any kind.
-However, some are not as strong (example, Belle Glass) as porcelain-fused-to-metal crowns, some are stronger (example, Bruxzir crowns).
 These dental crowns tend to wear down opposing teeth more than metal crowns would.
 Because of the lack of metal, there will never be a black line to worry about.
-All porcelain crowns are the perfect choice for front teeth cosmetics, or any teeth that will be easily seen when smiling.
+All-porcelain crowns are the perfect choice for cosmetics or any teeth that will be easily seen when smiling.

 Dental Crown Tips

-–American Made?
-Many dentists save costs by resorting to using dental laboratories overseas in places like Costa Rica and China.
-They tend to be made with cheaper materials and lower quality recycled dental metals and porcelain.
-Ask your dentist where your crown is being fabricated, along with the laboratory slip to tell how much gold content or type of porcelain is being used.
+-Made In U.S.A.?
+Many dentists choose to save costs by using dental laboratories overseas in places like Costa Rica and China.
+They tend to be fabricated with inexpensive dental materials and lower-quality recycled dental metals and porcelain.
+Ask your dentist if your crown is being fabricated in an inferior dental laboratory.
+Also, ask to see the laboratory slip to tell how much gold content or type of porcelain is being used.

-–How long should it last?
+–How long should a dental crown last?
 Is there any warranty for breakage?
-Dental crowns generally last between 10-15 years with proper oral hygiene, if a dental crown is made with inferior materials you can expect breakdown in half that time.
-Some labs will warranty a crown for up to a year.
-Especially important if you have chosen a ceramic, resin, or porcelain type crown. ask your dentist about this.
+Dental crowns generally last between 10-15 years with proper maintenance of oral hygiene.
+If a dental crown is made with inferior materials, you can expect a breakdown in half that time, if not sooner.
+Some dental labs will warranty a crown for up to one year.
+Especially important if you have chosen an all-porcelain dental crown.

 –Always ask to see the crown before it is placed permanently in the mouth!
-This should be something most dentists do anyway but not all will.
-You want to ensure shape and color are to your liking before it is placed in permanently.
-If the color is off or does not feel right voice your concerns.
-If you truly are not happy with something that cannot be adjusted chair side ask for the crown to be remade.
-Crown aesthetics can be very subjective, and their beauty is very much in the eyes of the beholder.
-Both your input and your dentist’s professional experience should come together in giving you the smile you want.
+This should be part of most dentists’ routine, but not all do it.
+You want to make sure the shape and color are to your liking before it is placed permanently in your smile.
+If the color is off or does not feel right, speak up.
+If you genuinely are not happy with something that cannot be adjusted chairside, ask for the crown remade.
+Crown esthetics can be very subjective, and their beauty is very much an individual feeling.
+Your input, along with your dentist’s professional experience, should join together to give you a smile you desire.

-Not all dental crowns are made the same,and not all dentists, or their labs, have the same skill, training, or experience.
-A well trained dentist will have no problems preparing and inserting a good functioning dental crown.
-It takes a skilled dentist and lab to make it look natural, without anyone knowing you even have a crown in your mouth.
-Dentistry ultimately is an art and choosing the right dentist for you will create a happier, healthier smile.
+Each dentist has the responsibility of maintaining the standard of care for each treatment.
+Even if some dentists use inferior dental products and laboratories, they ensure that the crown fits and functions properly.
+Not all crowns are functional, and not all dentists or their laboratories have the same skills, training, or experience.
+A well-trained dentist will have no problem preparing and inserting a properly esthetic and functioning dental crown.
+It will take a skilled dentist and lab to make a crown look natural without anyone knowing.
+Ultimately, dentistry is a combination of art and science.
+Choosing the right dentist for you will create a happier and healthier smile.